Reinaesaya/OUIRL-im2txt/README.md

 # OUIRL (Osaka University Intelligent Robotics Laboratory) im2txt

-Experimentation upon im2txt neural network model to process images/videos and hopefully generate conversation, in concurrence with a [chatterbot](https://github.com/Reinaesaya/OUIRL-ChatBot).
-Generating captions with video has rather tremendous lag and is pretty slow.
+The OUIRL (Osaka University Intelligent Robotics Laboratory) im2txt is an experimental fork  upon the [Show and Tell Neural Network Model](https://github.com/tensorflow/models/tree/master/im2txt).
+The aim is to use this model to introduce visual stimuli into chatterbot conversation, in concurrence with the [OUIRL-ChatBot](https://github.com/Reinaesaya/OUIRL-ChatBot).
+Currently, video (webcam) caption generation is rather laggy and slow, so use at your own discretion.

 - Contains a copy of the [im2txt repository](https://github.com/tensorflow/models/tree/master/im2txt).
 Please refer to this for detailed descriptions and instructions
 - Extra shell scripts made in reference to [im2txt_demo](https://github.com/siavash9000/im2txt_demo)